Protest Erupts Over Hindu Man's Lynching in Bangladesh | Politics

 - India

-Hundreds of VHP and Bajrang Dal supporters clashed with police near the Bangladesh High Commission on Tuesday, protesting the lynching of a Hindu man in Bangladesh.
-Saffron flags were raised high, and slogans resonated as demonstrators broke through barricades despite intensified security.
+Hundreds of Vishwa Hindu Parishad (VHP) and Bajrang Dal supporters clashed with police near the fortified Bangladesh High Commission on Tuesday.
+The protest, prompted by the lynching of Hindu man Dipu Chandra Das in Bangladesh, saw demonstrators waving saffron flags and chanting slogans against the Bangladeshi authorities.

-The protest area, significantly secured with layers of barricades and police due to the announced demonstration, witnessed a massive police deployment.
-Yet, protesters managed to push 800 meters closer to the high commission, urging for stricter action against those responsible for the crime.
+Police deployed a 1,500-strong force in the high-security area to contain the protest, which resulted in the detention of at least 40 individuals.
+The demonstration, characterized by the presence of banners demanding justice, was staged despite police efforts to block access using several layers of barricades and parked DTC buses.

-Banners and placards condemned the Bangladesh government as DTC buses barricaded the path to the high commission.
-Protesters decried the brutal mob lynching of Dipu Chandra Das, demanding justice for the heinous act, which reportedly occurred amid charges of blasphemy.
+The protesters accused the Bangladeshi government of failing to protect minorities and called on the Indian government to take diplomatic steps to ensure the safety of Hindus.
+Despite tensions, leaders emphasized the protest was peaceful and urged Hindu unity, expressing readiness to intensify their actions if demands were ignored.